MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

 --------------------------

-The manifest file, which contains the location of all the git repositories of RD-Daniel software stack, is available `here <https://git.linaro.org/landing-teams/working/arm/arm-reference-platforms-manifest.git/>`_.
+The manifest file, which contains the location of all the git repositories of RD-Daniel and RD-Daniel-Dual software stack, is available `here <https://git.linaro.org/landing-teams/working/arm/arm-reference-platforms-manifest.git/>`_.
 This section explains how to sync the software stack.

 - Switch to a new folder